SEX WORK TOOLKIT

 Glossary

-Decriminalization: Removing laws relating to sex work, such as some forms of communication, purchasing sexual services and the managing of bawdy houses, which are currently regarded as offences in the Criminal Code.
+Decriminalization: Removing laws relating to sex work, such as communication and purchasing sexual services, which are currently regarded as offences in the Criminal Code.
 It also includes the view that no other laws at the federal, provincial or municipal level should be introduced to take their place.

 Experiential: Individuals who identify themselves as people who are currently, or have in the past, supported themselves in part or in full through paid labour in sex work.

-John, trick, date, customer and client: Someone who trades or buys sexual services.
+John (trick, date, customer, client): Someone who trades or buys sexual services.

 Legalization: Permitting sex work under regulated conditions by having government set legislation governing the work and businesses of sex workers.

-Massage parlour/body rub: An establishment where people can purchase a massage with additional sexual services.
+Massage parlour (body rub parlour): An establishment where people can purchase a massage with additional sexual services.

 Pimp: A person who manipulates or controls and uses power over a sex worker for profit.